| 2025 |

 |

 Semantic web ontology languages, such as OWL, have been widely used for knowledge representation.
-Through empirical analysis of real-world ontologies we discover that, like many n... [more]
+Through empirical analysis of real-world ontologies we discover that, ... [more]

 Semantic web ontology languages, such as OWL, have been widely used for knowledge representation.
 Through empirical analysis of real-world ontologies we discover that, like many natural and social phenomenon, the semantic web ontology is also "scale-free".